SHORE EXCURSIONS

 Need to Know:

-Note: This tour includes approximately 90 minutes of moderate walking and standing, at times over uneven pathways.
-The tour is not available to wheelchair guests and those with mobility concerns are cautioned to evaluate their personal level of stamina before participating.
+Note: This tour includes approximately 4 hours of walking.
+It is not available to guests who utilize a wheelchair.
+Those guests with mobility concerns are cautioned to evaluate their personal level of ability and stamina.

 • Child from: $149.00 USD